 These so-called analytic programs also tell us how people have reached this site (e.g. from a search engine) and whether they have been here before, helping us to put more money into developing our services for you instead of marketing expenditure.

 Turning cookies off

 Most web browsers allow some control of most cookies through the browser settings.
-You can learn more about doing this by visitng About Cookies Website.
-Doing so however may limit the functionality of our website.
+You can learn more about doing this by visiting About Cookies Website.
+Doing so, however, may limit the functionality of our website.